Summit, Mississippi

 Summit is a town in Pike County, Mississippi, United States.
 The population was 1,705 at the 2010 census.
 It is part of the McComb, Mississippi Micropolitan Statistical Area.

-The town originated as a railroad town and was named Summit because it was thought to be the highest point on the Illinois Central Railroad between New Orleans and Jackson, Tennessee, though nearby Brookhaven actually has that distinction.
+The town originated as a railroad town and was named Summit because it was thought to be the highest point on the Illinois Central Railroad between New Orleans and Jackson, Tennessee.
+However, nearby Brookhaven has that distinction.
 It was the birthplace of the "Summit Trio", a group of three women artists in the 1960s.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.7 sqmi, all land.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 1,505 people, 770 households, and 379 families residing in the town.
+As of the 2020 United States census, there were 1,505 people, 770 households, and 379 families residing in the town.